 Fig. 2 illustrates our overall workflow.
 VaPiD takes an image as input and predicts the associated vanishing points.
-Specifically, a backbone network first extracts the feature map from the input image.
-Our vanishing point proposal network (VPPN) then generates a set of coarse vanishing point proposals using the feature map.
-Finally, the neural vanishing point optimizer (NVPO) optimizes each proposal individually for a fixed number of iterations.
-We introduce the designs of VPPN and NVPO in Sec.
-3.3 and Sec.
-3.4, respectively.
-In the end, we describe the loss functions for training both modules in Sec.
+Specifically, our vanishing point proposal network (VPPN) generates a set of coarse vanishing point proposals using the feature map from the backbone network.
+The neural vanishing point optimizer (NVPO) then optimizes each proposal individually for a fixed number of iterations.
+We introduce the designs of the VPPN in Sec.
+3.3 and the NVPO in Sec.
+3.4.
+Finally, we describe the loss functions for training both modules in Sec.
 3.5.